mateuszsokola/sf-fs/README.md

 ## Rules

-* The `create_employee` function is used by several services by very different teams within organization.
+* The `create_employee` function is used by several services by different teams within the organization.
 The API must remain reverse-compatible.
-* Do NOT use external libraries.
+* Do NOT use any external libraries.
 * Feel free to ask questions.

 ## Tasks